our price includes liner

 We deliver as complete binding including shell & liner, thick liner plus €12, XXL plus €36 for the longer plate.

-allows the best and most direct guidance of your ski, because there is less material between your foot and the hard shell.
-It is the favorite liner of top level skiers.
+The thin liner allows the best and most direct guidance of your ski, because there is less material between your foot and the hard shell.
+It is the favourite liner of top level skiers.
 Skiers with bigger, wider or high instep feet prefer thin liners because they feel less compressed.

 If the hard shell is a little bigger - that´s no problem, if too short then it`s no good for you!

 Loved for trick because of the accuracy you transform your movements onto the ski

 Some skiers like to combine it with a Wiley rear binding.

 Reinforcements parts for increased comfort / specially located for better control

 Die cuts and sewings have been optimized for a better flex forward and backward.

 Ventilated foam : water evacuates, the binding remains light, reactive and comfortable.